A-Z important info

 Accessing units and rooms by FedUni Living staff

-University staff, authorised by FedUni Living, may enter units/ and or rooms for the purpose of inspection, repair, alterations, maintenance, removal of furniture and cleaning at reasonable times.
+University staff, authorised by FedUni Living, may enter units and/or rooms for the purpose of inspection, repair, alterations, maintenance, removal of furniture and cleaning at reasonable times.
 Every effort will be made to respect and protect the privacy of residents.
 In the event of a resident's room needing to be entered there will usually be two staff present (with the exception of studio and ensuite cleaning).
 Staff will knock loudly on the door to ascertain whether the room is occupied.

 For security, all staff authorised by FedUni Living will lock bedroom doors on departure regardless of whether or not the door was locked or unlocked.

 Please contact the Finance Officer at the FedUni Living office or email firstname.lastname@example.org if you have any account queries or you are having difficulty meeting your fee instalments.
 Please be aware that if your account is not up to date, you may not be able to access your academic results.
 If your situation is becoming difficult for whatever reason, please come and speak to us.
 If left too late, your debts can add up and can cause further concerns in the future with credit applications.
+Payment plan requests can be made through the Campus Life Portal.

 Please be mindful of our Code of Conduct regarding alcohol and its misuse.
 Any activity that promotes or encourages excessive or accelerated consumption of alcohol, group drinks (punch etc.) and drinking games are prohibited.
 The need for responsible drinking within our community recognises that we all need to ensure everyone enjoys the events and their home safely without impacting on others.